 Another tool we love is Stencil.
 Similar to Pablo, it makes creating social media posts a snap.
 There is a fee for Stencil, however, as it’s designed for the more serious entrepreneur, offering a much bigger photo stock and template selections.
 The pricing packages have options for every budget so even a small investment can give you powerful results.
 See how others have leveraged Stencil in this Pinterest collection.

 Whatever tool you choose, use a simple message, a clean design and thoughtfully decide how you want to be seen.
-Avoid anything overtly sale oriented here, leave those for the full on marketing campaigns as followers can easily learn more about you through the info associated with your account.
+Avoid anything overtly sale oriented here, leave those for the full on marketing campaigns as followers can easily learn more about you.
 Consider what your goal is in posting: educate about the industry? make their day better?
 Whatever it is, a simple approach will leave an impact even if someone is just scrolling past.
+If you need more clever marketing ideas you can draw inspiration from the amazing job done by this new Roofing Contractors Digital Marketing agency.

 It’s a much better tactic to stay light hearted and useful most of the time and ask for a sale rarely, then only appearing on someone’s screen with an offer.
 It’s also much easier to come up with this type of content.